Maryland IOLTA Compliance: Trust Account Rules & Requirements

 Maryland IOLTA Key Requirements

-- Monthly reconciliation required
+- Monthly three-way reconciliation required under MARPC 19-301.15

 - Attorney Grievance Commission must be notified of overdrafts

-- IOLTA accounts at Maryland-approved financial institutions
+- IOLTA accounts at Maryland Legal Services Corporation-approved institutions

 - 5-year retention of all trust records